xendit/coding-exercises/Tooling/05. Test Harness/Readme.md

 In order to complete this step, please accomplish the following:

-1. install `mocha` locally using `npm install mocha --save-dev`
+1. Install `mocha` locally using `npm install mocha --save-dev`
+2. Install `chai` locally using `npm install chai --save-dev`
-2. Run mocha locally on the existing tests with `./node_modules/.bin/mocha tests`
+3. Run mocha locally on the existing tests with `./node_modules/.bin/mocha tests`
-3. Add the tests folder to the directories in `package.json` and add a script with key `"test"` with the value `"npm run test:lint && ./node_modules/.bin/mocha tests"`.
+4. Add the tests folder to the directories in `package.json` and add a script with key `"test"` with the value `"npm run test:lint && ./node_modules/.bin/mocha tests"`.
-4. Run the tests using `npm test`
+5. Run the tests using `npm test`

 #### Setting Up a Simple Test